 One of the best parts of the coffee experience is enjoying the rich aroma of freshly roasted coffee beans.
 But imagine opening up a bag, taking in a big whiff and smelling……fish (more specifically, tuna.)
-That would be enough to scar most coffee lovers.
+Worse yet, some people interpret this odor as cat urine!
+I know, the words fish, cat urine, and coffee should ideally never be associated with each other.
+That would be enough to mentally scar most coffee lovers.
 If that's happened to you before, you're not alone.
 The question of “why do coffee beans smell like fish” has been posed many times.

 Why Coffee Beans Smell Like Fish